-Join USC Lancaster's Native Ameri-Catawba languages. can Studies Center in Lancaster, SC, from At 5:30pm, Director of Native American Studies and the evening's Master of 4:30-7pm on Thursday, Oct.
-5, 2017, for an evening of demonstrations, exhibit tours, Ceremonies Dr. Stephen Criswell will introduce notable speakers, including USC food, Native American music, entertainment, and more celebrating the Center's fifth anniversary.
+Join USC Lancaster's Native American Studies Center in Lancaster, SC, from 4:30-7pm on Thursday, Oct.
+5, 2017, for an evening of demonstrations, exhibit tours, food, Native American music, entertainment, and more celebrating the Center's fifth anniversary.